 How can I prepare for a secure retirement?

-Whether you’re just starting your career, or have been working steadily for years, our Trust & Wealth Management professionals can help you make the most of your retirement years.
+Whether you’re just starting your career, or have been working steadily for years, our Wealth Management professionals can help you make the most of your retirement years.
 We can manage a tax-deferred account, such as an IRA to help build your retirement fund.
 At the same time, you can be confident that your retirement arrangement will be kept up to date with applicable tax laws and regulations.
-Whether you choose the investments yourself or have us invest for you, we have the tools and expertise you need to achieve your retirement goals.
-We can help with the following:
+Whether you choose the investments yourself or have us invest for you, we have the tools and expertise you need to help achieve your retirement goals.